rebekalv/arduino_camera/ttk8/README.md

 _Detection system architecture_

 ### 6.2 Algorithm
 An algorithm had to be chosen for detecting obstacles and sending the information to a user or server.
 Blob detection was chosen because it is lightweight, fast and easy to tune for high‑contrast (dark) objects.
 It runs efficiently on the OpenMV / Nicla platform compared to heavier ML methods, which helps maintain real‑time FPS and reduces power use.
 Blob detection works by defining "dark" as the average background brightness plus an offset and grouping regions of similar luminance together into blobs.
 To handle changing lighting, the background brightness is recalculated every frame, improving reliability without complex preprocessing.
+The code for the blob detection algorithm is based on the [Arduino Nicla Vision blob detection tutorial](https://docs.arduino.cc/tutorials/nicla-vision/blob-detection/).

 When several blobs/obstacles are present, one has to be selected as the nearest, but there is no per-pixel depth available from the ToF sensor.
 The design solution is to select the blob closest to the image center, where the ToF distance sensor has its line-of-sight, and hence where the distance reading is most relevant.

 Having chosen blob detection further motivated using grayscale, because it reduces data size and preserves luminance contrast, which the blob detector uses.
 Processing grayscale frames is faster and requires less memory/CPU than color, improving real‑time performance on the Nicla Vision.
 QVGA (320×240) resolution was chosen as a compromise between spatial detail and throughput: it gives enough image resolution for obstacle detection while keeping processing and network transmission load low to meet FPS targets.

 ### 6.3 Communication
-Wi‑Fi streaming was chosen primarily for convenience and visualization.
-The distance and a bounding box are drawn onto each Wi‑Fi frame, marking the nearest object and its proximity.
+Wi‑Fi streaming was chosen primarily for convenience and visualization and is based on the [Arduino Nicla Vision Wi‑Fi streaming tutorial](https://docs.arduino.cc/tutorials/nicla-vision/live-streaming/).
+The measured distance and a bounding box are drawn onto each Wi‑Fi frame, marking the nearest object and its proximity.
 This is the easiest way to visualize and validate obstacle detection in a browser during development and demonstrations.
 However, it adds latency and can be unstable.
 The bandwidth is limited to 2.4 GHz, which affects the JPEG quality that can be transmitted.
 For robot integration, a simple serial transmission of obstacle data (distance + object size/position) is recommended.

 ## 7. Results and System Performance
 This section is divided into three parts: object detection performance, distance accuracy and Wi‑Fi streaming performance, and evaluates the success criteria in relation to each part.